KaiCYu/Tovia-project/README.md

 ● Create your app by using Webpack (preferably v2)
 ● Create a production build script
 ● Use the latest JS features assisting with Babel

+### TODO:

+* hash the message and use passphrase as a salt (currently creating a random string as key
+* refactor dialog boxes
+* add profile icon next to Name input
+* add copy to clipboard when clicking on passphrase
+* add react hot reload to dev environment